-On South America's western edge, lies Chile, a long narrow country with over 6000 meter (19686 feet) of Pacific Ocean coastline.
+On South America's western edge, lies Chile, a long narrow country with over 6000 km (3729 Miles) of Pacific Ocean coastline.
 Up north is the driest desert in the world, and down south are waterfalls and glaciers.

 Surrounded by the Andes and Chilean Coast Range Mountains, Santiago is Chile's largest city.
 It is also the nation's capital.
 The official language is Spanish.
 Chile is a culturally rich country, and its people are friendly and hospitable.
 Snowbirds can look forward to exploring the wide horizons, nature & wildlife, interesting attractions, and pristine lands.